RebelGuy/chat-mate/docs/concepts.md

 Punishment ranks are applied by streamers.
 For timeouts or bans (or revokations thereof), the punishment is propagated to YouTube and/or Twitch.
 - `ban` rank: All of the user's channels are banned on YouTube/Twitch.
 - `timeout` rank: All of the user's channels are timed out on YouTube/Twitch.
-  - On YouTube, timeouts can only be issued in blocks of 5 minutes, but we can simulate longer timeouts by automatically reapplying the punishment.
-This will be addressed in the future by using the YouTube API instead of Masterchat, which will allow timeouts with arbitrary duration.
 - `mute` rank: The user's messages are hidden in the Client (internal punishment only).
 - Users with an active punishment will not receive any experience.